 Easter, the most holy of Christian celebrations, is only a few days away.
-And so, in light of that, I thought it would be very appropriate to talk Sword Art Online.
+And so, in light of the holiday, I thought it would be very appropriate to talk Sword Art Online.

 Kirito, SAO‘s lead character, plays the role of a savior, and as such, it’s not much of a stretch to compare him to Jesus Christ.
-Comparing an anime lead to Jesus is nothing knew (think Goku of Dragonball Z), but still, Kirito stands out among a crowded field of shonen saviors for a number of reasons (SPOILERS AHEAD):
+And anyway, saying an anime lead is like Jesus is nothing new (think Goku of Dragonball Z), but still, Kirito stands out among a crowded field of shonen saviors for a number of reasons (SPOILERS AHEAD):

 Kirito Performs Miracles (Including the Greatest One)